soya-miyoshi/amazon-s3-encryption-client-cli/README.md

   --local-file-path ./hello.txt  \
   -p ./public_key.pem -k ./private_key.pem"
 ```
-Note: Private key is not necessary for upload, and public key is not necessary for download.
+Note: Private key is not necessary for upload, and Public key is not necessary for download.

 To run tests,
 1. Duplicate the .env.test.template files.